SaltaIT/eyp-named/README.md

 }
 ```

-Add a server to be notified on every zone change
+### add a server to be notified on every zone change

 ```puppet
 class { 'named':